mana-byte/dotfiles-minecraft-style.nixos/README.md

 - upower
 <br>
 <br>
-> This project is not an official Minecraft product.
+This project is not an official Minecraft product.<br>
-> It is not approved by or associated with Mojang or Microsoft.
+It is not approved by or associated with Mojang or Microsoft.<br>
-> Minecraft © Mojang AB.
+Minecraft © Mojang AB.